tonycheang/genome-assembler/README.md

 ## Contents

 The repository contains the assembler, three genomes drawn from the NIH, and a substring generator to simulate input for the assembler.
-The output files (extension FASTQ) can be compared using the NGA50 values from [QUAST], Quality Assessment Tool for Genome Assembly.
+The output files (extension FASTQ) can be compared using the NGA50 values from [QUAST](http://quast.bioinf.spbau.ru/, "Quality Assessment Tool for Genome Assembly").
 Example files provided in ./output.

 ## Installation